Compress and decompress files

 Stream compressed files

-command can be used to stream the contents of compressed files
+The zcat command can be used to stream the contents of compressed files

 to the standard output or to the standard input of a downstream commands.